Astro A40 TR Headset + MixAmp Pro 2017 Headphones Review

 Astro A40 TR Headset + MixAmp Pro 2019

 There isn’t a big difference between the Astro A40 TR Headset + MixAmp Pro 2017 and the Astro A40 TR Headset + MixAmp Pro 2019.
-The newer model has a less bass-heavy default sound profile than the 2017 model, and they deliver sound much more consistently.
-Another improvement is that you don’t need to use the optical cable with the MixAmp, but that’s about it.
+The newer model is a bit better, though.
+You don’t need to use the optical cable with the 2019 model's MixAmp, but that’s about it.
 Other differences are mainly aesthetic, like the Amp design or the color schemes of different model variants.

 HyperX Cloud 2/Cloud II